fabianlindfors/reshape/src/docs/actions/remove-column.md

 - The column is only removed during the complete phase
 - If the column is NOT NULL and you need backward compatibility, provide a `down` expression
-- For non-nullable columns with complex `down`, the NOT NULL constraint is temporarily converted to a trigger
+- For non-nullable columns with a cross-table `down`, the NOT NULL constraint is temporarily replaced by triggers.
+Writes in the old schema are still rejected immediately.
+In the new schema, the column may be left empty within a transaction, so that a row can be inserted before the row in `down.table` it takes its value from, but the transaction fails at commit if it is still empty.
+This requires the table to have a primary key
 - In a cross-table `down`, every column in `value` and `where` must be qualified with its table name, as the expressions run in triggers on both tables
 - Data in the column is permanently lost after completion